Digilent/digilent-vivado-scripts/README.md

     * `git submodule add https://github.com/Digilent/digilent-vivado-scripts`
     * `git remote add origin <remote repo URL>`

-4. While creating and developing your project using Vivado and Xilinx SDK, there are a few guidelines to follow:
+4. While creating and developing your project using Vivado, there are a few guidelines to follow:
     * When creating the project, make sure to place the Vivado project in a folder named `proj` in the local repo.
-    * When exporting hardware, make sure to export to the folder named `hw_handoff` in the local repo. **Note**: *The checkin command, used in (5), below will also handle exporting the hardware handoff.*
+    * When exporting hardware, make sure to export to the folder named `hw_handoff` in the local repo.
     * If IPs or interfaces from [vivado-library](https://github.com/Digilent/vivado-library) are required, create a folder called `repo` in the local repo, and add vivado-library as a submodule within that folder.

 5. Call the command below.
 This command can be called from anywhere in your filesystem, with relative paths changed as required.
 Missing required folders and files are automatically created, including gitignores. **Note:** *Invoking the script in this way uses all default arguments, which assume that the local repo directory structure is used.
 See* Creating a Repo from a Local Project, *below, for an alternate method.*